 Validation of the completeness, sequentiality, and non-duplication of the delivered SDUs on a particular VC requires that an accounting (i.e., numbering) scheme for Transfer Frames be implemented by the COP.

 Expedited Transfer Frames are processed by the COP only to the extent of causing the FARM to increment a counter for Expedited Transfer Frames.
-Expedited Transfer Frames are also used to send Control Commands from the FOP to the FARM.
+In COP-1, Type BC Transfer Frames are also used to send Control Commands from the FOP to the FARM.
+In Proximity-1, a Type-1 Supervisory Protocol Data Unit (SPDU) is used to send Control Commands from FOP-P to the FARM-P. Only the user of the COPs Management Service (see 2.2.4.9) is allowed to send Control Commands.

 Space Data Link Security Protocol (optional)